Song Kang’s net worth: Here’s what contributes to the My Demon star's fortune

 The year 2021 marked the return of Love Alarm, with Song Kang reprising his lead role in the second season of the romantic Korean drama.
 The actor also showcased his versatility as a ballet dancer in the tvN series Navillera.
 While Love Alarm season 2 entered the top 10 of daily popular content on the Netflix platform in 56 countries after its release, the final episode of Navillera recorded average nationwide ratings of 3.679 per cent, according to Nielsen Korea.

-Song further showcased his talent in the JTBC romance K-dramas Nevertheless (2021) and Forecasting Love and Weather (2022).
+Song further showcased his talent in the JTBC romantic K-dramas Nevertheless (2021) and Forecasting Love and Weather (2022).

 In 2023, the South Korean actor is riding high with the success of the Netflix supernatural fantasy K-drama My Demon.
 The show is seen winning the hearts of audiences and critics alike, with its captivating love tale between Demon Jeong Gu-won (played by Song) and a mortal chaebol Do Do-hee (played by Kim Yoo-jung).